obinkytt/Udacity_Microservices_Project/README.md

   * $ export FLASK_APP=app.py
   * $ flask run

- ## Note:The Output of App will be run in a browser.
+ ## Note:  The Output of App will be run in a browser.

  * Serving Flask app "app.py"
  * Environment: production